SJW Shareholder/Stockholder Letter Transcript:

 Eric W. Thornburg

-Chair, President, and CEO, SJW Group
+President, CEO, and Chair, SJW Group

 SJW Group